 To understand more about the journey from sugarcane seedling to raw sugar and the process to produce food-grade sugar see How Sugar Is Made

 Co generated Electricity

-Australia’s sugar mills are self-sufficient in energy.
-By burning the fibrous cane by-product, bagasse, mills generate electricity and steam to power all factory operations.
+Australia’s sugar mills are almost self-sufficient in energy.
+Sugar mills generate electricity and steam to power all factory operations by burning the fibrous cane by-product called bagasse.

 Bioethanol (ethyl alcohol) can be derived from sugarcane or its by-product, molasses.